clarkgrubb/data-tools/doc/TOUR.md

     $ ruby -e 'puts "316".to_i(8).to_s(16)'
     ce

-The `bc` calculator can also be used.
-This example assumes `zsh` is the shell:
+The `bc` calculator can also be used:

     echo $'obase=16\n\nibase=8\n42' | bc
     22